 Progressive also has a lot of discounts—99% of policyholders qualify for at least one of them, according to the company.
 Almost anyone can get a discount for getting an online quote, signing paperwork electronically, or going paperless, for example.
 Students, homeowners, and even expensive-to-insure teens can also get discounts.
 Plus, Progressive rewards customer loyalty with discounts for insuring more than one car or getting multiple policies, like home and auto.

-Filing a claim will increase car insurance premiums for three to five years in almost all cases.
-How much your rate goes up depends on several factors, like the claim type and amount, your insurance company, your claims history, your location, and whether or not you have accident forgiveness.
+Filing a claim will increase car insurance premiums from 3% to 32% on average for three to five years in almost all cases.
+How much your rate goes up depends on several factors, like the claim type and amount, your insurance company, your claims history, your location, and whether or not you have accident forgiveness.… read full answer

 The most significant factors affecting how much your rates go up after an accident are the claim type and amount.
 Accidents that you cause will raise your premium the most, especially if the damages are over $2,000.
-Although prices don’t jump as much when you’re not at-fault or the incident was beyond your control, you’ll probably still see a rate increase.… read full answer
+Although prices don’t jump as much when you’re not at fault or the incident was beyond your control, you’ll probably still see a rate increase.

 Average Rate Increase